hyyoxhk/eeprom-util/README.md

-# libeeprom - a simple and convenient EEPROM read and write library
+# libeeprom - a simple and generic EEPROM read and write library

 This library is used to read and write EEPROM information.
 It works for any EEPROM, but has special support for Compulab SoMs by being aware of the EEPROM